SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap-v6.md

 #### Configuring reasonable JMS Reconnection Properties within Solace JNDI

 In order to enable applications to successfully reconnect to the standby site in the event of a data center failure, it is required that the Solace JMS connection be configured to attempt connection reconnection for a sufficiently long time to enable the manual switch-over to occur.
 This time is application specific depending on individual disaster recovery procedures and can range from minutes to hours depending on the application.
-In general it is best to tune the reconnection by changing the “reconnect retries” parameter within the Solace JNDI to a value large enough to cover the maximum time to detect and execute a disaster recovery switch over.
-If this time is unknown, it is also possible to use a value of “-1” to force the Solace JMS API to reconnect indefinitely.
+In general it is best to tune the reconnection by changing the "reconnect retries" parameter within the Solace JNDI to a value large enough to cover the maximum time to detect and execute a disaster recovery switch over.
+If this time is unknown, it is also possible to use a value of "-1" to force the Solace JMS API to reconnect indefinitely.

 The reconnect retries is tuned in the Solace message broker CLI as follows: